rerun-io/cpp-example-opencv-eigen/README.md

 The easiest way to get started is to install [pixi](https://prefix.dev/docs/pixi/overview).

-The pixi environment described in `pixi.toml` contains all of the dependencies, including the rerun viewer, allowing you to run the example with a single command:
+The pixi environment described in `pixi.toml` contains all of the dependencies, including the rerun viewer, allowing you to run the example with a single command, while the rerun C++ SDK is downloaded via `FetchContent`
 * `pixi run example`

+If you want to also download rerun C++ SDK via pixi, you can run:
+* `pixi run example-findpackage`

 ## Without `pixi`
 If you choose not to use pixi, you will need to install a few things yourself before you get started.